Logotipo de HL

 How Columbia University Aided and Abetted a Sexual Predator

-The evidence shows that Columbia University knew by 1994 that Dr. Hadden was sexually assaulting patients and that it had multiple opportunities to stop his abuse.
-Instead, it allowed Dr. Hadden to continue his medical practice completely unsupervised.
+The evidence shows that Columbia University knew by 1994 that the former Dr. Hadden was sexually assaulting patients and that it had multiple opportunities to stop his abuse.
+Instead, it allowed Hadden to continue his medical practice completely unsupervised.
 If not for Columbia University’s failure to take appropriate action, hundreds, if not thousands, of women could have been spared the trauma of sexual assault.

 The Monson Letter

-In 1994, 37-year-old Dian Saderup Monson sent a letter to Columbia University’s risk management department and the head of the OBGYN department to inform them that she had been assaulted by Dr. Hadden as a patient.
+In 1994, 37-year-old Dian Saderup Monson sent a letter to Columbia University’s risk management department and the head of the OBGYN department to inform them that she had been assaulted by Hadden as a patient.
 She received a prompt response from the OBGYN department, which thanked her for expressing her concern and promised to follow up.
 She never heard back.

 There is no evidence that Columbia University investigated any of Dian Monson’s claims.
 This pattern of ignoring complaints seems to have been normalized.
-In 2012, Laurie Kanyok reported her own abuse at the hands of Dr. Hadden.
+In 2012, Laurie Kanyok reported her own abuse at the hands of the former Dr. Hadden.
 The so-called investigation that followed failed to include even an interview of the victim.
-Still, Laurie’s allegations led to Dr. Hadden’s first arrest.
+Still, Laurie’s allegations led to Hadden’s first arrest.

 Lack of Safeguards